Duet3D/wiki-content/User_manual/Tuning/Input_shaping_plugin.md

 Starting from DWC 3.4 the **Input Shaping plugin** can be installed to fine-tune input shaper parameters using an accelerometer.

-To install the Input Shaping plugin, download the latest release version for you RepRapFirmware version from [the Duet3D Github repository](https://github.com/Duet3D/DSF-Plugins/releases) as a .zip file, without unpacking it, and upload it using the `Upload&Start` button on DWC *without* unpacking the file first.
+To install the Input Shaping plugin, download the latest release version for your RepRapFirmware version from [the Duet3D Github repository](https://github.com/Duet3D/DSF-Plugins/releases) as a .zip file, without unpacking it, and upload it using the `Upload&Start` button on DWC *without* unpacking the file first.
 After this, you should see the `Plugins` category with a new `Input Shaping` item in the main menu on the left:

 ![menu.png](/manual/inputshaping/menu.png)